gustavopalminha/cheat-sheet/README.md

-# cheat-sheet
+# Cheat sheet collection

-A collection of cheat sheets for usefull developer commands
+## Description
+This repo contains a list of cheat sheets.